EbukaDike/alx-system_engineering-devops/0x01-shell_permissions/README.md

-to change owner and group owner
+to change file with condition